AI Transformation

 That's the moment consulting process standardization stopped being an item on my someday list and became the thing keeping me up at night.

-John Sullivan, who runs a consulting practice, described the same realization: "We had no systematized process by which to qualify a lead, run the discovery and audit, and then produce a roadmap."
+Consultants I talk to describe the same realization: no systematized process to qualify a lead, run discovery and audit, and produce a roadmap.

-He wasn't describing a capability gap.
-He was describing the absence of a system.
+That's not a capability gap.
+That's the absence of a system.
 And that absence is why quality varies between engagements, why delegation feels risky, and why most consultants stay stuck running everything personally.

 Why Quality Varies Between Engagements (And What Consulting Process Standardization Fixes)